wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.2.4 - 28 Sep 2015 =
+* Fixed : PHP Notice for missing action argument broke some Ajax responses
+* Change : Support constant PP_RESTRICTION_PRIORITY to force "Not these" exceptions to take priority over "Also these" exceptions

 = 2.2.3 - 28 Sep 2015 =
 * Fixed : PHP Notice when a user's role is changed